 Patricia Eagling, Community Development Committee, Administrative Oversight Committee

-Hailing from England, Patricia was introduced to Waldorf education by her husband, a Marin Waldorf alumnus, and her brother whose children were enrolled in the Christchurch Rudolf Steiner School, New Zealand.
-Now through her four children, (5-12yrs) she has a combined 20 years of experience as a Waldorf parent, and is passionate about how this educational philosophy benefits all of our children.
+Hailing from England, Patricia was introduced to Waldorf education by her husband, a Marin Waldorf alumnus.
+Now through her four children, she has a combined 20 years of experience as a Waldorf parent, and is passionate about how the educational philosophy benefits all of our children.

 Patricia comes with a B.S. in Pure, Applied and Computational Mathematics and an M.S. in Computer Aided Design and Manufacturing.
 She has worked for PriceWaterhouseCoopers as a Senior Management Consultant and Project Manager.
 Patricia and her family enjoyed running a small homestead animal and vegetable farm in Sonoma County, CA before eventually succumbing to the skiing and summer wildflower pick opportunities here in the Roaring Fork Valley which they happily call their true home.